 All I remember about the actual surgery experience is stressing over the needle.
 The needle!
 The needle filled with anesthesia stuffs.
 Oh…. how nice…

-Because I obviously wasn’t up for leaving the hotel room, my sister and I indulged in horrendously expensive room service.
+After the surgery, once I was back in our hotel room, my sister and I indulged in horrendously expensive room service.
 And I devoured every last bit I could get my hands on.
-I will forever mantain that this was the best fruit I have ever hard.
+I will forever maintain that this was the best fruit I have ever hard.
 Must have been the drugs.

 Christmas Eve, four days after the operation, was hosted at my parents house that year, so I didn’t have to travel far for any of the festivities.
 I managed everything quite well, although I did turn in for bed really early.